HeliMonttinen/TSM_project/README.txt

 Running scripts:

 	The main scripts can be found from main/ directory.
-To run them please see the doctring in the beginning of each script.
+To run them please see a doctring in the beginning of each script.